 The doctor may be able to visit the person at home to make an assessment.
 If this is not possible, they should still be able to tell you where to get help and support – for the person and for the family and others who are worried.

-How to explain to a doctor
+How to talk to the doctor

-Jack was so angry last night that he kicked his bedroom door down.
+Instead of: Jack gets very frustrated, try Jack was so angry last night that he kicked his bedroom door down.

-Mia wears dirty clothes to school and doesn’t wash or comb her hair any more – she used to be fussy about her appearance.
+Instead of: Mia looks awful, try Mia wears dirty clothes to school and doesn’t wash or comb her hair any more – she used to be fussy about her appearance.

-For the past week Paul has only come out of his room to get food.
+Instead of: Paul is very shy these days, try For the past week Paul has only come out of his room to get food.

-Last night Donna would not come out of her room or eat with us.
+Instead of: Donna thinks we hate her, try Last night Donna would not come out of her room or eat with us.
 She said we are all plotting against her.